Gallstone: Surgical

 Obstruction of the common bile duct with gallstones can sometimes be relieved by endoscopic retrograde sphincterotomy (ERS) following endoscopic retrograde cholangiopancreatography (ERCP).

+Surgery carries risks and some people continue to experience symptoms (including pain) afterwards, for reasons that remain unclear.
+An alternative option is to adopt a 'watch and wait' strategy before operating to see if symptoms resolve.
+A study compared the 2 approaches for uncomplicated gallstones and after 18 months, both approaches were associated with similar levels of pain.
+The watch and wait approach was also less costly (more than £1000 less per patient).

 Medical

 The medications ursodeoxycholic acid (UDCA) and chenodeoxycholic acid (CDCA) have been used in treatment to dissolve gallstones.
 A 2013 meta-analysis concluded that UDCA or higher dietary fat content appeared to prevent formation of gallstones during weight loss.
 Medical therapy with oral bile acids has been used to treat small cholesterol stones, and for larger cholesterol gallstones when surgery is either not possible or unwanted.
 CDCA treatment can cause diarrhea, mild reversible hepatic injury, and a small increase in the plasma cholesterol level.
 UDCA may need to be taken for years.

-Use in traditional medicine
+Use in alternative medicine

 Gallstones can be a valued by-product of animals butchered for meat because of their use as an antipyretic and antidote in the traditional medicine of some cultures, particularly traditional Chinese medicine.
 The most highly prized gallstones tend to be sourced from old dairy cows, termed calculus bovis or niu-huang (yellow thing of cattle) in Chinese.
 Some slaughterhouses carefully scrutinize workers for gallstone theft.